uviclibraries/lasercut-maps/contour.md

 <br>Reopen the contour layer’s attribute table.
 Open the *‘select by attribute’* tool.
 Input **“ELEV” = 0**.<br>
 <br><img src="images/select.png" style="width:350px;" alt="QGIS select tool"><br>

-With the selection made, right-click the layer and navigate to ‘save selected features as’.
-Change the format from an ESRI shapefile to an AutoCAD DXF.
-Open your project folder and add a new subfolder.
+- With the selection made, right-click the layer and navigate to ‘save selected features as’.
+- Change the format from an ESRI shapefile to an AutoCAD DXF.
+- Open your project folder and add a new subfolder.
 Title it 'design_finals'.
 Save the DXF layer here.
-A popup will appear after saving the file, asking if the DXF should be added to your QGIS project.
+- A popup will appear after saving the file, asking if the DXF should be added to your QGIS project.
 Click ‘Add Layer’ to proceed.
-These layers are being added to the project file only for visualization purposes and will not need to be manipulated further.<br>
+- These layers are being added to the project file only for visualization purposes and will not need to be manipulated further.<br>
 <br><img src="images/dxf_save.png" style="width:450px;" alt="contours selected"><br>
 <br>Repeat this process for **“ELEV” = -50, -100, and -150**, remembering to clear the selection between groups. ***Name each file as the depth it shows (for example, 0m.dxf, 50m.dxf).
 Failure to do so will make subsequent instructions harder to understand.*** <br>
 <br><img src="images/deselect_att.png" style="width:450px;" alt="contours selected"><br>
-<br>If there are no features available for a depth of -150, work backwards by 10m increments until features are selected successfully.
-If you would like to experiment with selecting different depth measurements, you are welcome to.
+- If there are no features available for a depth of -150, work backwards by 10m increments until features are selected successfully.
+- If you would like to experiment with selecting different depth measurements, you are welcome to.
 Ideally, limit it to three or four layers plus the 0m layer.
-Deselect the original contours from the layers menu to see what the extracted layers look like on their own.
+-  Deselect the original contours from the layers menu to see what the extracted layers look like on their own.
 Here is my example. <br>
 <br><img src="images/contours_final.png" style="width:550px;" alt="contours selected"><br>
 <br>Now is a good time to save your project.